Facebook Pixel

 The cost of care

 Access and coverage for mental health treatment can be a barrier to seeking help.
 Even with commercial insurance, copays and deductibles can discourage people from seeking treatment.
-Black and Hispanic individuals are also more likely to be uninsured or have poorer quality insurance than white people.
+Black and Hispanic adults are more likely to be uninsured or have poorer quality insurance than white adults.
 Access to more affordable care options could engage these individuals in their care.
 Expansion of mental health coverage and treatment options like mobile health and telehealth could encourage more people to seek help.

 Stigma

 Stigma is a serious problem in mental health across the board, especially for people of color.
-For example, a study found 63% of Black people believe mental health conditions are a sign of personal weakness.
-Because of this, many Black individuals who are struggling decide to go it alone out of fear of judgement.
-This deep, negative view of mental health can result in hesitancy to receive care.
+For example, one study found 63% of Black people believe mental health conditions are a sign of personal weakness.
+Because of this deep, negative view, many who are struggling are hesitant to receive care and decide to go it alone.
 Understanding these persistent views of mental health conditions and treatment is key to providing effective education on the value of treatment.

 Culturally competent care